webmachinelearning/webnn/cache-explainer.md

 };
 ```

+However, a compliant implementation of `build()` could save the compiled model into a temporary file which is deleted unless `saveGraph()` is called later, rendering an explicit `buildAndSave()` unnecessary.

 ### Explicit vs implicit API

->GPU shader caching is implicit, however the difference is that a shader program is a small input and so it's easy for the site to regenerate the shader so the browser can hash it to compare with the cache.
+GPU shader caching is implicit, however the difference is that a shader program is a small input and so it's easy for the site to regenerate the shader so the browser can hash it to compare with the cache.
 ML models on the other hand are large because of the weights.
 Loading all the weights just to discover that a cached version of the model is available would be a waste of time and resources. (via [comment](https://github.com/webmachinelearning/webnn/issues/807#issuecomment-2608135598))

 Furthermore, an ML model can't be compiled without the weights because the implementation may perform device-specific constant folding and memory layout optimizations.